 - Participation is necessary on both days for in-person and virtual Workshops.

 - Preparation is required prior to each Workshop.
 Each participant MUST submit their completed Worksheet to the Facilitator ONE WEEK prior to the date of their Workshop.
 Participants who do not submit their completed worksheets will be offered another Workshop date or a refund in line with CMG’s cancellation policy.

 Cancellation & Refund Policy:

 Cancellations must be received in writing to CMG head office one week before the event date to qualify for a refund.
 A $15 administrative fee will be deducted from all canceled registrations.
-Each virtual Workshop is limited to 10 participants so if you wish to cancel, please do so soonest in order that your spot can be offered to another participant.

 In-person events may pivot to 100% virtual based on CDC guidelines in the US as well as other foreign countries’ mandates for regional events.
 CMG will continue to monitor the situation at all times.
 100% refunds will be offered in these situations if you are not able to participate in a virtual event.

 CMG is required to make sure all images used to illustrate our color forecasts are free from copyright infringement.
 Our Image Policy is outlined in our Worksheet preparation form which will be sent to you upon registration.
 Please note that images which are not cited and copyright free will NOT be submitted to the Workshop process.

 Evening Cocktail and welcome.

 9 am – 10 am – Tour of Merck Museum